There is a huge amount of support for the Armed Forces in Wales.

 There are no Grammar schools in Wales.

-Whilst there is not a dedicated Service Pupil Premium in Wales, there is new grant funding available to schools and local authorities in Wales to support Service children in 2018/19.
-Find out more here.
+Whilst there is not a dedicated Service Pupil Premium in Wales, there is grant funding available to schools and local authorities in Wales to support Service children.
+More information on funding streams can be found on the SSCE website.

 The School Admissions Code and School Admission Appeals Code are available on the Welsh Government website.
 These lengthy documents refer to children of Service personnel on several occasions, and in particular when moving on posting.